 “How did you know my last name?”
 Qiao Qiao asked.

-“Jacky called you Miss Zeng earlier and you confirmed,” Ehlo said smoothly.
+“Jacky called you Miss Tseng earlier and you confirmed,” Ehlo said smoothly.

 “But you say it so naturally that I swear you knew it way ahead of time already,” Qiao Qiao argued.

 “So you both are really hiding something from me?”

 “Not exactly.
 Jacky just likes to act all mysterious.”